IMPACT EVALUATION GOALS

 In any case, we recommend starting by collecting data in one country only.
 This will help you analyze what kind of results you are getting, what questions or options within your question might not be relevant to your target population, etc. If you apply those learnings to your next country or region, you are more likely to end up with relevant outcome data.

-Some organizations are concerned about having huge surveys that will overwhelm their respondents.
+Some international development organizations are concerned about having huge surveys that will overwhelm their respondents.
 To avoid cutting out questions that might provide important information, you can identify the survey responses you can gather using observation.
 For example, if you visit the household to apply for your survey, you don’t need to ask about the roof's material; you can observe it.
 Short surveys save resources and increase result collection.